nv593/Zillow-Analysis/README.md

 ## Project Approach

-1. **Data Preparation & Cleaning**: Standardizing data formats and handling missing data for accurate analysis.
+1. **Data Preparation & Cleaning**: A meticulous process of standardizing formats and meticulously addressing missing or inconsistent data to ensure the integrity and reliability of the analysis.
-2. **Exploratory Data Analysis (EDA)**: Investigating underlying trends and characteristics of the New York real estate market.
+2. **Exploratory Data Analysis (EDA)**: A deep dive into the data, unraveling underlying trends, anomalies, and characteristic patterns within the New York real estate market.
+This phase involves sophisticated data visualization techniques to bring forth hidden insights.
-3. **Stationarity Testing & Data Transformation**: Applying statistical tests and transformations to prepare data for time series modeling.
+3. **Stationarity Testing & Data Transformation**: Leveraging advanced statistical tests, like the Dickey-Fuller test, to check the stationarity of the data.
+This step is critical in ensuring the suitability of the data for time series modeling and involves necessary transformations to stabilize variance and mean.
-4. **Model Development & Forecasting**: Building ARIMA models for each zip code to forecast future real estate prices and evaluating model performance.
+4. **Predictive Modeling & Forecasting**: Constructing ARIMA models for each zip code.
+This phase involves fine-tuning the models to optimize forecast accuracy and evaluate performance using robust metrics like RMSE (Root Mean Square Error).
-5. **Risk Analysis and Cross-Validation**: Implementing strategies to enhance model reliability and integrate risk metrics.
+5. **Risk Analysis & Model Validation**: Implementing robust cross-validation techniques to ensure the reliability of the models.
+This phase also integrates comprehensive risk assessment metrics to evaluate the potential financial exposure in each zip code.

 ## Technical Aspects

 - Languages & Libraries: Python, Pandas, NumPy, Matplotlib, Seaborn, Statsmodels.